pericles-tpt/pretty_fast_find/README.md

 ## Current Performance (benchmarked with `hyperfine`)
 The following are the results of benchmarking this tool against `fd`, `bfs`, `find` and [`pvf`](https://mastodon.social/@pervognsen/110739397974530013) (note: the `pvf` code from the previous link was copied to this repo for benchmarking, it was slightly modified from the source in order to fairly compare it to the alternatives).

-NOTE: The path and search target are currently hardcoded for `pvf` so those values were changes and the project was rebuilt for each set of tests.
+NOTE: The path and search target are currently hardcoded for `pvf` so those values were changed and the project was rebuilt for each set of tests.

 ### System
 - Ryzen 9800X3D (8C/16T, 96MB L3 cache)